Pretty-Good-Freedom-Tech/brainstorm.world/docs/trusted-lists.md

 The _context_ of the Trusted List is indicated by the `d` tag.
 The `d` tag is a string that could be human readable (perhaps similar to the title) or could be non-human-readable such as an event id pointing to an event that provides details about the context, including the range and interpretation of the trust metric.
 The `d` tags of kine 30385 events should correspond exactly to the strings found in the kind 10040 events (below) (just after "30385:").

 Unlike Trusted Assertions, which defines supported tags such as `rank` and `followers`, we do not specify a set of supported trust contexts; any string is allowed.

+The items in the list are assumed to be ordered according to the trust metric, even if the optional trust metric of each item is not provided.
+The direction of ordering (ascending vs descending) will depend upon the _context_.

 ### Optional Trust Metric